Section 4 of the AMCAS® Application: Course Work

 - AMCAS GPA: AMCAS will convert most standard undergraduate transcript grades to AMCAS grades based on conversion information provided by the institutions.
 The AMCAS GPA provides the medical schools with a standard way to compare each applicant's background.
 The BCPM GPA is comprised of Biology, Chemistry, Physics, and Mathematics courses.
 All other coursework will be calculated in the AO (All Other) GPA.

 Transcripts must be sent directly from the registrar’s office.
-AMCAS has difficulties matching applications to official transcripts that are not accompanied by the AMCAS Transcript Request Form, use this form to ensure that your transcript is matched to your application.
-Print the AMCAS Transcript Request Form from within your current application from the Main Menu.
+AMCAS has difficulties matching applications to official transcripts that are not accompanied by the AMCAS Pre-barcoded Transcript Request Form.
+This form ensures that your transcript is matched to your application and provides more efficient processing.
+Print the AMCAS Pre-barcoded Transcript Request Form from within your current application from the Main Menu.”

 Problems with transcripts are the number one cause of processing delays and missed application deadlines.